overture-stack/website/markdown/documentation/ego/user-guide/admin-ui.md

 ## Disabling a User

-<Note title="No User Deletion">Users cannot be deleted via the Ego Admin UI or the API.
+<Note title="No User Deletion in UI">Users cannot be deleted via the Ego Admin UI.
 They can only be disabled.
-This ensures historical records are kept intact for provenance and reference purposes.</Note>
+However, is absolutely necessary, users can be deleted via the API if the user has the correct administrative privileges.
+If you wish to delete users via the API, proceed with caution and be absolutely sure before performing the delete, as the user is not recoverable afterwards.</Note>

 To disable a user: